plone/plone.restapi/docs/source/linkintegrity.md

 The `@linkintegrity` endpoint returns the list of reference breaches.

-You can call the `/@linkintegrity` endpoint on site root with a `POST` request and a list of uids in JSON BODY:
+You can call the `/@linkintegrity` endpoint on site root with a `GET` request and a list of uids in JSON BODY:

 ..  http:example:: curl httpie python-requests
     :request: ../../src/plone/restapi/tests/http-examples/linkintegrity_get.req